- Anthony Nesty

 Nesty concluded his swimming career at the 1992 Barcelona Olympics, where he earned the bronze in the 100 fly.

 Nesty made his return to Gainesville on June 1, 1998, to assume duties on the pool deck.
 Prior to that, he served as a club level coach for three years with Swim Florida in Sarasota.

 Making the coaching stop at Florida has not only allowed Nesty to reach a career goal, but his post on the Gators’ deck has allowed him to be reunited with a close friend in Gator swimming head coach Gregg Troy, for whom Nesty swam for high school at The Bolles School in Jacksonville.
 Following Nesty’s illustrious collegiate career, he served as one of Troy’s assistants at Bolles, while also holding the head coaching position at Jacksonville’s Nease High School.

-In 2014, Cieslak finished his career in 2014 with 25 All-America honors and three NCAA Championships, the third most All-America honors and the 10th most NCAA titles in school history.
+Shaune Fraser in 2007.
+In 2014, Cieslak finished his career with 25 All-America honors and three NCAA Championships, the third-most All-America honors and the 10th most NCAA titles in school history.

 At the 2000 NCAA Championships, Nesty saw his pupil, Duncan Sherrard, break his 10-year old school record, which he set at the 1990 SEC Championships, in the 200 fly.
 In 2006, he was on the pool deck when Ryan Lochte set the school records in the 100 and 200 fly at the SEC Championships.
 Another Nesty protégé, Ricardo Monasterio, collected four All-America honors during his career at UF and swam in the 1996, 2000, 2004 & 2008 Olympic Games for his home country of Venezuela.